-The Department of Public Safety has a policy in place to address the elements of this standard.
+The North Carolina Department of Public Safety has a policy in place to address the elements of this standard.

 Documentation supports the facility has been compliant with monitoring expectations.
-The facility did not have a staff person who needed to be monitored this year.
-The Human resources staff are aware of the standard, and the facility Director would also monitor staff.
+The facility did not have a staff person or resident who needed to be monitored this year.
 The policy ensures ongoing communication with the facility Director and the assigned investigator.

-The Agency Head and the Facility Director, both described multiple mechanisms that would be put in place to protect individuals who report sexual assaults which include changing housing, preventing contact between the accused and the victim and monitoring reports about the resident or staff to see if there is any change in behaviors.
+The Agency Head representative and the Facility Director, both described multiple mechanisms that would be put in place to protect individuals who report sexual assaults which include changing housing, preventing contact between the accused and the victim and monitoring reports about the resident or staff to see if there is any change in behaviors.
 The Agency has developed a cadre of staff in the PREA Support Persons at each facility to ensure residents have an individual they could feel comfortable discussing their ongoing safety after making an allegation of sexual misconduct.
 The PREA Compliance Manager and Facility Director were aware that retaliation monitoring should be done with all individuals who cooperate with the investigation.
 The standard is compliant based on information provided, interview statements, and the policy.

-115.368 Post-allegation protective custody

-Auditor Overall Determination: Meets Standard

-Auditor Discussion

-Policies and written/electronic documentation reviewed.

-Wake Pre-Audit questionnaire

-Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-Juvenile Justice Facilities Detention Services Policy and Procedure

-DJJ PS/YC Behavioral Expectation

-Individuals interviewed/ observations made.

-Interview with Facility Director

-Interview with Agenct Head Representative

-Summary Determination

-Indicator (a) The North Carolina Department of Public Safety Policy does not have special management units in the JDC.
+115.368 Post-allegation protective custody Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Juvenile Justice Facilities Detention Services Policy and Procedure DJJ PS/YC Behavioral Expectation Individuals interviewed/ observations made.
+Interview with Facility Director Summary Determination Indicator (a) The North Carolina Department of Public Safety Policy does not have special management units in the juvenile facilities.
 The residents are not allowed to be isolated in cells for long period of time.
-Agency policy states, "Residents may be isolated from others only as a last resort when less restrictive measures are inadequate to keep them and other residents safe, and then only when alternative means of keeping residents safe cannot be arranged.
-The WRJDC has two housing units which allows victims to be separated from aggressors in the population as a protective measure.
+Agency policy states, "Residents may be isolated from others only as a last report when loss restrictive measures are inadequate to leave them and other residents." isolated from others only as a last resort when less restrictive measures are inadequate to keep them and other residents safe, and then only when alternative means of keeping resident's safe cannot be arranged.
 Any resident isolated for the purpose of sexual abuse prevention will receive daily visits from medical or mental health staff, have access to required educational programming, and have access to other programs to the extent possible."
-The Director confirmed that it is not their practice to isolate individuals and if there a concern the individual with greater restrictions would be the aggressor, not the victim.
-Wake PREA Compliance Manager reports no instance in which special management practices were required to be used for a victim of sexual assault.
-The NCDPS facility was not built with an isolation unit.
+The Director confirmed that it is not